pivotal/docs-tap/scst-scan/verify-app-scanning.hbs.md

-# Verify Scanning without Supply Chain Integration
+# Verify scanning without Supply Chain integration

-This topic tells you how to validate Scanning without Supply Chain Integration.
+This topic tells you how to validate Scanning without Supply Chain integration.

 ## <a id="overview"></a> Overview

-After you build an ImageVulnerabilityScan template to bring your own scanner, you can validate the capabilities to verify the integration is working correctly.
+After you build an ImageVulnerabilityScan template to bring your own scanner, you can validate the capabilities to verify the integration.

-To ensure that the scan integration is working correctly so that downstream servers such as AMR Observer, Tanzu Developer Portal (formerly named Tanzu Application Platform GUI), and the insight CLI can use scan results:
+Ensure that the scan integration is working correctly so that downstream servers such as AMR Observer, Tanzu Developer Portal (formerly named Tanzu Application Platform GUI), and the insight CLI can use scan results.

+To verify scanning:

 1. Verify that a triggered scan is completed.
 2. Retrieve the scan results from the registry.
 3. Verify that the scan results are in a supported format.

-## <a id="trigger-observe-scanning"></a> Trigger and Observe Scanning
+## <a id="trigger-observe-scanning"></a> Trigger and observe scanning

 To verify that you can scan an image using your ImageVulnerabilityScan: